 Be Firm With Them

 This next step is going to be difficult.
 Depending on your parents it may even lead to a fight.
-If there is a fight you may want to take a break and try to return to the discussion at a later date.
+If there is a fight you may want to take a break and try to return to the discussion at a later date or time.

 The key here is to remain firm and at this point be prepared to let them know the consequences of their actions if it continues.
 This is your child and you have a right to decide how you want them raised.
 You have a right to fight for your child.

 If the shoe were on the other foot, they would have done the same thing.
 They would have fought to raise you how they see fit.
-Your parents do not get to dictate how you get to raise your child.
-It is ok to be firm on your boundaries.
-It is necessary to be firm on your boundaries.
+Your overbearing parents do not get to dictate how you get to raise your child.
+It is ok to be firm on your boundaries and it is necessary.

 If All Else Fails